Nervous System Literacy for Adults: Why Regulation Is a Skill, Not a Personality Trait

 No crisis announces itself.

-There is a moment in the Randy Newman song, ‘In Germany Before the War” that captures this state with unsettling precision: a man walking through an intact city, nothing visibly wrong, before anyone knows what will subsequently follow.
+There is a moment in the Randy Newman song, ‘In Germany Before the War” that captures this state with unsettling precision: a shopkeeper walking through a 1934 Düsseldorf, nothing visibly wrong, before anyone appreciates what will subsequently follow.

 Why Late Insight Can Temporarily Make Things Worse